tommeagher/redesign/README.md

 A for-profit online-only startup newsroom covering a single subject or area.

-This small organization create a tightly integrated, multidisciplinary newsroom, with writers, visual journalists, project managers, developers and beat reporters working side by side.
+This small organization created a tightly integrated, multidisciplinary newsroom, with writers, visual journalists, project managers, developers and beat reporters working side by side.
 Business development and marketing would play a central role in the newsroom as well.

 ![The Scone](photos/the_scone2.JPG)